symfony/symfony-docs/cookbook/components/class_loader.rst

 explicitly including them.
 This can be used for own code too, just add another entry to the array.
 The values (the array with the path) is an array because you can split the same namespace over several locations.
-This is especellay usefull for tests.
+This is especellay usefull for separating tests and the real businesscode.

 .. code-block:: php